feldera/feldera/docs/sql/table.md

     SIZE => INTERVAL '5' MINUTE));
 ```

-applies hopping with 5-minute interval size on rows from table orders
+applies hopping with 5-minute interval size on rows from table
-and shifting every 2 minutes. rowtime is the column of table orders
+`orders` and shifting every 2 minutes.

-that tells data completeness.
+A `NULL` timestamp produces no rows in the result.